-Incidents may be established by review of a variety of sources including, but not limited to the monitoring of systems, reports from Talend staff or outside organizations (including customers or partners) and service degradations or outages.
+Incidents may be established by review of a variety of sources, including, but not limited to, the monitoring of systems, reports from Talend staff or outside organizations (including customers or partners), and service degradations or outages.
 Discovered incidents will be declared and documented.

+Incidents are categorized as critical, high, medium, or low importance according to their potential for exposing restricted data or the criticality of resources involved.
 In the event of a security incident impacting one or more Talend customers, the CISO will trigger Talend’s Incident Response Plan and follow Talend’s Security Incident Process.

-This process encompasses six phases: preparation, detection, containment, investigation, remediation and recovery.
+This process encompasses six phases: preparation, detection, containment, investigation, remediation, and recovery.